cueki/gamebanana-likes/README.md

 - `section`: GameBanana section type.
 Examples: `tools`, `mods` (find it in your GameBanana URL)
 - `id`: Your submission ID (also find it in your GameBanana URL)
 - `theme`: `light`, `dark`, or `trans` (transparent, optional, defaults to `light`)
+- For GameBanana, I recommend the trans theme.

 ## Notes